Online Classroom Security

 At present Zoom is the only app, that is proved to be most efficient in bridging the gap between educators and learners.

-Notably Zoom is presently dominating the market, compared to it’s competitors like Cisco Webex Meetings, Adobe Connect.
+Notably, Zoom is presently dominating the market, in comparison to its competitors like Cisco Webex Meetings, Adobe Connect.

-However security is the main concern in virtual classrooms.
-In a recent incident that has raised alarms, hackers has potentially allowed an adversary to sneak into an ongoing meeting and listen to the class content.
+At this instant, Online Classroom Security is the main concern in virtual classrooms.
+In a recent incident that has raised alarms, hackers have potentially allowed an adversary to sneak into an ongoing meeting and listen to the class content.

 Here are a few tips from Zoom for avoiding such embarrassing incidents during your online classrooms.

-Remember your good old school days, where a few strict teachers lock their classrooms once the class is started?
-Zoom also allows a similar feature for locking classrooms.
+Up to the present time, a few strict teachers lock their classrooms after it is started.
+On the contrary, Zoom allows a similar feature for locking classrooms.

-a) Students can be allowed for a few minutes to login and then click the Security icon at the bottom of your Zoom window.
+Students are allowed a few minutes to log in.
+The teachers can click the Security icon at the bottom of your Zoom window.